adamszustak/django-serious-shop/README.md

 * Comprehensively covered with tests to make sure everything is working properly

 ## Todo list
-- [ ] add sorting bar
+- [X] add sorting bar
-- [ ] create connections between quantity in the warehouse and order
+- [X] create connections between quantity in the warehouse and order
 - [ ] handle bank transfers and other paying methods
 - [ ] add posibility of creating and managing own profile
 - [ ] add historical info
 - [ ] add localization and internationalization support
 - [ ] add extra functionality for confirmed users e.g. wish list
 - [ ] panel for managing refunds and promo codes
+- [ ] allow customers to track the package
+- [ ] add the ability to generate PDF invoices
-- [ ] and many others
+- [ ] and many others :alien:

 ## Small Piece of Work